 - All of the ingredients should be at room temperature.

 - Cover the bottom of the cheesecake pan with aluminum foil and then set it in a water bath to bake.

-- Bake at a low temperature.
-375 for about 45 minutes.
+- Bake cheesecakes at a low temperature.
+325 for about 45 minutes will keep them creamy.

-- Turn oven off and leave the door closed.
-Leave cake in the oven for 1 hour.
+- Turn oven off and leave the door closed for an hour -- no peeking!

 - Remove from the refrigerator about 30 minutes to an hour before serving.